Schema Source

 | Data quality | Coverage, status, incidents, latency, and SLA records | /v1/data-quality/* |

-| Wallet auth | SIWE challenge, signup, key, revoke, and subscribe responses | /v1/auth/web3/challenge, /v1/web3/signup, /v1/web3/keys |
+| SIWE verification | SIWE challenge, signup, key, revoke, and subscribe responses | /v1/auth/web3/challenge, /v1/web3/signup, /v1/web3/keys |

 | Export datasets | Parquet schema keys, coverage keys, rough columns, pricing units, and file-delivery metadata | Data Catalog export schemas |

-Client Schema Packet
+Client Schema Checklist

-Use this packet before generating types, warehouse tables, or agent parser instructions.| Schema decision | Public rule |
+Use this checklist before generating types, warehouse tables, or agent parser instructions.| Schema decision | Public rule |

 |---|---|

-| Route-specific type | Start from the generated endpoint reference in OpenAPI or the route-level pages in Operation Schemas. |
+| Route-specific type | Start from Endpoint reference, OpenAPI, or route-level pages in Operation schemas. |

 | Shared envelope | Apply success, data, meta.count, meta.next_cursor, and meta.request_id handling consistently. |